On the Kontsevich integral for knotted trivalent graphs: The naive extension

-There is an operation on ${\mathcal A}(O)$ corresponding to the cabling of knots, one reference is Bar-Natan's paper \cite{dbn}.
+There is an operation on ${\mathcal A}(O)$ corresponding to the cabling of knots: references include \cite{dbn} (splitting map) and \cite{ohts} (co-multiplication).
 The graph unzip operation is the graph analogy of cabling, so the corresponding map is analogous as well:

-Unzip is a linear map ${\mathcal A}(\Gamma) \to {\mathcal A}(u_e(\Gamma)).$ When $e$ is unzipped, each chord that ends on it will be replaced by a sum of two chords, one ending on each new edge (i.e., if $k$ chords end on $e$, then $u_e$ will send this particular chord diagram to a sum of $2^k$ chord diagrams).
-(Note that the $u_e(\Gamma)$ combinatorially can be two different graphs depending on the framing of $e$ in the embedding of $\Gamma$.)
+Unzip is a linear map $u_e:{\mathcal A}(\Gamma) \to {\mathcal A}(u_e(\Gamma)).$ When $e$ is unzipped, each chord that ends on it will be replaced by a sum of two chords, one ending on each new edge (i.e., if $k$ chords end on $e$, then $u_e$ will send this particular chord diagram to a sum of $2^k$ chord diagrams).

 For graphs $\Gamma$ and $\Gamma'$, with edges $e$ and $e'$, the connected sum $\#_{e,e'}:{\mathcal A}(\Gamma) \times {\mathcal A}(\Gamma') \to {\mathcal A}(\Gamma \#_{e,e'} \Gamma')$ is defined in the obvious way, by performing the connect sum operation on the skeletons and not changing the chords in any way.
 This is well defined due to the $4T$ and $VI$ relation.
-(What needs to be proved is that we can move a chord ending over the attaching point of the new edge, this is don in the same spirit as the proof of Lemma 3.1 in \cite{dbn}, using ``hooks''.)
+(What needs to be proved is that we can move a chord ending over the attaching point of the new edge; this is done in the same spirit as the proof of Lemma 3.1 in \cite{dbn}, using ``hooks''; see also \cite{murakami}, figure 4.)

 It is easy to check that all the operations are well-defined (agree with the 4T and VI relations).